eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## Practically Cheating: Brotli Compression
 Oh, but you are concerned about network bandwidth?
-That which your cloud vendor bills you heavily for?
+That which your cloud vendor bills you very heavily for?
 Well, use of persistent SSE streams enables **streaming compression** across an entire session compared to mere individual requests.
 Using the browser's built-in [Brotli compression](https://en.wikipedia.org/wiki/Brotli), extra bytes are sent over the wire only if the content is changed.
 This achieves total compression ratio's upwards of 50-4000x, exceeding what is commonly attainable from gzipped responses.

 Brotli is a compression algorithm similar to GZip or ZStandard, which is available by default in most browsers.
 It supports **streaming compression**, meaning we can compress HTTP responses "continuously" as they arrive.
 Crucially, the **compression context persists as long as a given response**.
 Meaning any data we send in a response can refer back and de-duplicate anything that came before it.
 Notice how well this synergizes with Datastar's encouraged use of Server-Sent Events and long-lived responses.
 Under the hood, this uses HTTP/1.1's [Chunked Transfer Coding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) or more efficient mechanisms for data streaming in HTTP/2.

 Remember this:
-- GZip: Compresses only individual responses, discards the compression on every request
+- GZip: Compresses only individual responses, discards the compression window on every request
 - Brotli streaming compression over SSE: keeps the compression window for the duration of the stream

 An HTTP SSE response is kept open and we keep streaming HTML over it to the client.
 In practice, even when continuously re-sending the entire HTML page, no extra bytes are transmitted over the wire unless something changes.
 Over time, the bandwidth converges on only the *delta* of the page content.
-Idiomorph ensures we only touch the DOM where necessary when the content arrives.
+Idiomorph ensures we only touch the real DOM where necessary.

 This brings us to...

 ## Why Server-Sent Events?
-First of all:
-### What are Server-Sent Events?
+### First of all: What are Server-Sent Events?
 To understand SSE, it is recommend to first watch [this overview video](https://www.youtube.com/watch?v=xq1dVQ-isb4).

 For the full version, see [the WHATWG spec](https://html.spec.whatwg.org/#server-sent-events).